tthanh183/java-backend/java-core/_03_OOP/04_Inheritance.md

 To reduce complexity and simplify the language, Java does not support multiple inheritance through classes.
 Consider a scenario with three classes A, B, and C, where C inherits from both A and B. If A and B have methods with the same name, it would be unclear which method the subclass C should invoke.
 This ambiguity can lead to confusion and errors during runtime.
 Therefore, it is better to catch such errors at compile-time rather than at runtime.
 Java will give a compile-time error if you attempt to inherit from two classes.

+3. **Object Class in Java**

+The Object class is the root class of Java.
+Every class in Java is a subclass of the Object class.
+If a class does not extend any other class, it is implicitly a subclass of the Object class.
+The Object class provides several methods that are common to all classes in Java, such as `toString()`, `equals()`, `hashCode()`, and `getClass()`.